4 December 2020

 © Mireya Acierto

 New York-based trumpeter, composer and educator Nadje Noordhuis talks about her music and her career, as well as her music education from primary school to University.
-This interview forms part of a forthcoming digital education resource aimed at high-school age students - please drop us a line to be notified when this resource comes available in early 2021.
+This interview forms part of a new digital education resource aimed at high-school age students, now available from the AMC.
+[Updated 29 January 2021]

 Q You've been very involved in music from an early age, in fact well before you started school.
 Can you tell us a little bit about how music education has shaped your school years in Sydney, and your life's choices?

 A Music education has shaped my whole life.
 I was incredibly fortunate to have a series of world-class musical role models who encouraged and supported me ever since I began to show an interest in music.
 I started playing piano when I was really young, and enrolled in the local Yamaha Music School when I was three.
 I had a really wonderful and inspiring teacher, Aimee Scobie, who became my private teacher for four years until she unfortunately passed away in a car accident.
 She was an incredible teacher.
 I loved going to my lessons, and I would practice piano all day.